The Members of Gufic Biosciences Limited

-Annexure Referred to in Paragraph 13 of Our Report of Even Date On The StandaloneFinancial Statements For The Year Ended March 31 2017 of Gufic Biosciences Limited:
+Annexure A referred to in Paragraph 1 Of Our Report of Even Date on The StandaloneFinancial Statements For The Year Ended March 31 2020 Of Gufic Biosciences Limited:

+ii.
 As explained to us inventory have been physically verified by themanagement during the year.
-The discrepancies if any between physical verification of inventory as comparedto book records have been be adjusted in the books of account.
+The discrepancies if any between physical verification ofinventory as compared to book records have been be adjusted in the books of account.

 iv.
-In our opinion and according to information and explanations provided to usthe company has not granted any loan made any investment or provided any securities coveredunder section 185 and 186 of the Act during the year under review except loans toemployees as part of condition of services.
-In respect of guarantees given the company hascomplied with the provision of section 186 of the Act.
+In our opinion and according to information and explanations provided to us thecompany has not granted any loan made any investment or provided any securities coveredunder section 185 and 186 of the Act during the year under review except loans toemployees as part of condition of services.

 vii.
 In respect of Statutory dues:

-(b) According to the information and explanations given to us there are no dues ofWealth Tax Service Tax Customs Duty or Cess outstanding on account of any dispute exceptfollowing dues have not been deposited withappropriate authorities on
+(b) According to the information and explanations given to us there are no dues ofWealth Tax Service Tax Customs Duty or Cess Goods & Service Tax outstanding onaccount of any dispute except the following dues which have not been deposited withappropriate authorities on

 |Name of the Statute ||Nature of Dues ||Amount ||Period to which it relates ||Forum where matter is pending |